 However, there was quite some gap between the expensive, cutting-edge interiors in London and my magnolia-clad, two-up two-down in North Wales.
 It was somewhat disheartening, to say the least.
 I was just a few hundred thousand pounds (and then some) and a design career short of emulating any of the featured homes.

 This time around, particularly with regards to the garden, I do have a bit more space to play around with and a touch more budget to take tips from magazines, too.
 But the knowledge?
 Nope.
 None whatsoever.
 Still short in that respect.
 So where to begin?
 Well, I’m quite old school so it’s books and classrooms all the way for me.
 And then putting everything I’ve learnt in to practice.

-The classroom part I’ll cover in another post as I’ve signed up for something super interesting but want to attend a session or two before I tell you about it.
+The classroom part I’m still mulling over.
 But the books I’ve been leafing through, I can share now.
 I searched, and searched, and searched some more for ones that would take me through the basics, using language that I could actually understand, and these are that two that have become my bedside reading.